danigb/tonal.chord/lib/README.md

 ## Install

-Currently, only via npm: `npm i --save tonal.chord`.
-Browser compatible dist file is planned.
+Via npm: `npm i --save tonal.chord` or add the [distribution file](https://raw.githubusercontent.com/danigb/tonal.chord/master/dist/tonal.chord.min.js) to your html page (will set `chord` global variable with the library)

 ## Usage

 A chord is an array of notes ordered by pitch starting with a tonic.
 Sometimes it can be expressed with intervals.
+With `tonal.chord` you can:

+- `chord`: create chords by name (and optionally a tonic)
+- `build`: create chords from a list of notes
+- `type`: get the chord type (major, minor, diminished, augmented)

-#### Get chord from chord name
+#### Create a chord from name

 You can get a chord by its tonic and name: